PixelThe1AndOnly/PortalRadioClock/README.md

 ![React Version](https://img.shields.io/badge/release-v1.0.0-blue.svg)

-#### Description of your project
+#### Description
 This project is a replica of the radio from Portal that displays the time in an arch.
-The code gets the time through an internet connection.

 ## Table of content